Last updated on July 16th, 2019 at 02:38 am

 I did not learn to drink water just because of my excessive sweating problem.
 It was years before that problem started, my mother had serious issues with her kidneys and she had to drink lots of water with lemon.
 That is where I understood that water must be healthy and you should drink it consistently.

 After I met my future wife, I figured that she would rarely drink anything else than water, not because she wanted to be healthy, but because she just liked water.
-After we married, I tried to continue with my sweet drinks, but after some time, I got tired of it, and before I knew, I would drink water for all meals and even started drinking water between meals.
+After we married, I tried to continue with my sweet drinks.
+Eventually, I got tired of it, and before I knew, I would drink water for all meals and even started drinking water between meals.

 The taste of water was not so bad anymore, as I had thought before.
+In fact, water does not have a taste.
 Now, I wanted to drink water.
 This completely new habit was one that I did not think possible.
 After almost 10 years of marriage, I still drink my water rigorously.
 Rarely would you find other drinks in our home.
 Water is what we have learned to drink and our children seem to agree with that “policy”.

 This might sound impossible for you, but it is worth a try.
-Think of it.
+Think about it.

-Ok, but history aside.
-This does not have anything to do with what I planned to talk about in this article.
+Ok, but my personal story aside.
 Let me share that I learned after some time that water is a great way to reduce sweating naturally.

 How Does Water Reduce Sweating?